 No winning or losing: If you’re the type of person who needs to win, Collaborative Divorce may not be for you.
 Rarely will the parties to a Collaborative Divorce come away feeling as if they’ve won or lost.
 Participants are more likely to leave the process feeling relieved that they were able to reach a fair agreement that will leave each of them secure in their future.
 If you don’t have the need to win, and you don’t mind if your spouse doesn’t lose, then Collaborative Divorce may be for you.

-Steven Mogul is a partner with the Bangor law firm Gross, Minsky & Mogul, P.A.
+About the Contributor | Steven Mogul is a partner with the Bangor law firm Gross, Minsky & Mogul, P.A.
 His practice consists primarily of representing injured individuals and parties involved in divorce and parental rights matters.
 Steven has been engaged in Collaborative Divorce since 2011 and has enjoyed the benefits it brings to him and his clients.
-In addition to his legal practice, Steven currently serves as Vice President of the Bangor Symphony Orchestra and as 2nd Vice President of the Maine Lakes Society. www.GrossMinsky.com
+In addition to his legal practice, Steven currently serves as Vice President of the Bangor Symphony Orchestra and as second Vice President of the Maine Lakes Society.
+GrossMinsky.com

-Yelling, screaming, agonizing, ugly…… just some of the words that come to mind when people think about moving forward with a divorce.
+Yelling, screaming, agonizing, ugly…just some of the words that come to mind when people think about moving forward with a divorce.

-John, principal and cofounder of Anton LeMieux Financial Group, has been guiding clients through the complex world of financial planning and investing since 1993.
+About the Contributor | John LeMieux, principal and cofounder of Anton LeMieux Financial Group, has been guiding clients through the complex world of financial planning and investing since 1993.
 He left Merrill Lynch in 2009 with his partner Eric Anton to start the group with the specific vision that their clients would be better served in a more holistic practice focused directly on client needs and advocacy.
 John’s experiences as an entrepreneur, a financial planner, and investment advisor, as well as a college basketball coach, have combined to give him insight into the needs of the individuals, families, family-owned businesses, and nonprofit organizations that he serves.

-Hesper Schleiderer-Hardy, Esq., is an attorney with
+About the Contributor | Hesper Schleiderer-Hardy, Esq., is an attorney with

 As an Attorney who represents clients in both Traditional and Collaborative divorce cases, I am fully familiar with the many benefits of the Collaborative process.
 Here are just some of the reasons why Collaborative Divorce appeals to me:

-Psychologist Amy Wood, Psy.D. helps adults to articulate and accomplish their own unique versions of success through psychotherapy, executive coaching, speaking, mediation, and collaborative law coaching.
+About the Contributor | Psychologist Amy Wood, Psy.D. helps adults to articulate and accomplish their own unique versions of success through psychotherapy, executive coaching, speaking, mediation, and collaborative law coaching.
 A pragmatic optimist, she is known for her capacity to simplify complexity and see manageable solutions amid the overwhelm of modern life and work.
 Dr. Wood is the author of the award-winning book

 Sure, there had been some ‘issues’ in their marriage, but wasn’t that normal in a long-term relationship?

-Sara F. Levite, MS, LCPC has been in private practice for over 25 years working with individuals, couples and groups.
+About the Contributor | Sara F. Levite, MS, LCPC has been in private practice for over 25 years working with individuals, couples and groups.
 When working with couples her goal is to help them each feel heard and understood without judgment in an effort to assist each member to communicate with confidence and clarity.
 In addition to her private practice work, she has been a social worker and Guardian Ad Litem in Massachusetts, has worked as a counselor for the Department of Corrections in Maine, and has extensive experience leading workshops and trainings in Maine, Massachusetts, New Jersey, Pennsylvania and Florida.